johnathanvman/F6/index.md

 						Entrys.push("My grand journey begins as I walk out of my hut towards AMAP.
 A strong wind sends a shiver up my spine, reminding me that I'm completely nude.")
 						Entrys.push("My grand journey begins as I walk out of my hut.
 The grass brushes against my bare feet as I walk towards AMAP.")
 						Entrys.push("I peak out of the doorway before stepping outside.
 I feel exposed being outdoors completely naked, but there weren't any clothes in the hut.
 I make my way towards AMAP.")
 						Entrys.push("I peak out of the doorway before stepping outside.
 There weren't any clothes in the hut, so I'm forced to leave completely nude.
-As I make my way towards AMAP, I wonder if I'll be safer by avoiding the trail.")
+I make my way towards AMAP, wondering if I'll be safer by avoiding the trail.")
 					}else{
 						Entrys.push("My grand journey begins as I leave my hut and walk along AMAP.
 A strong wind sends a shiver up my spine, reminding me that I'm completely nude.")
 						Entrys.push("My grand journey begins as I walk out of my hut.
 I start walking along AMAP.")
 						Entrys.push("I peak out of the doorway before stepping outside.
 I feel exposed being outdoors completely naked, but there weren't any clothes in the hut.
 I make my way along AMAP.")
 						Entrys.push("I peak out of the doorway before stepping outside.
 There weren't any clothes in the hut, so I'm forced to leave completely nude.
-As I make my way along AMAP, I wonder if I'll be safer by staying on the path.")
+I make my way along AMAP, wondering if I'll be safer by sticking to the path.")
 					}
 					//Entrys.push("I step out of the hut with my chest puffed out, eager to greet this strange world!
 I head towards AMAP.")
 				}